outlandishideas/kasia/README.md

 You need to have a working installation of WordPress that has the [WP REST API](http://v2.wp-api.org/) installed.
 That's it.

-We have a boilerplate for this based on WordPress Bedrock to get you started.
+We have [a boilerplate]() for this based on [WordPress Bedrock](https://github.com/roots/bedrock) to get you started with all this set up.

 ## Requirements On The React Side